-Mr. Généreux is Executive Vice-President of Power Corporation, a position held since 2015, and was previously Executive Vice-President of Power Financial from 2015 to March 2020.
-Mr. Généreux is a director of IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Canada Life, Putnam, Empower Retirement and Groupe Bruxelles Lambert.
-He is also Senior Partner Emeritus of McKinsey & Company ("McKinsey"), a global management consulting firm.
+Mr. Généreux is Executive Vice-President of Power Corporation, a position held since 2015, and was previously Executive Vice-President of Power Financial from 2015 to 2020.
+Mr. Généreux is a director of IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Canada Life, Empower Retirement and Groupe Bruxelles Lambert.
+Mr. Généreux previously served as a director of Putnam Investments, LLC.
+Mr. Généreux is also Senior Partner Emeritus of McKinsey & Company ("McKinsey"), a global management consulting firm.
 During his 28 years at McKinsey, prior to joining Power Corporation and Power Financial, Mr. Généreux focused on serving leading global companies in Financial Services, Resources and Energy.
 He held various leadership positions including Global Sector Leadership in energy, Office Leadership in Montreal, Global Personnel Committees for partner election and evaluation, and Global Recruiting for non-MBA candidates.
 He has been posted in Montreal, Paris, Toronto and Stockholm.
-Mr. Généreux is the Vice-Chair of the Board of Governors at McGill University and serves on the boards of the Jeanne Sauvé Foundation and the Rhodes Scholarships in Canada.
+Mr. Généreux is Governor Emeritus of the Board of Governors at McGill University on which he served between 2010 and 2023.
+He serves on the boards of the Sauvé Foundation and the Rhodes Scholarships in Canada.
 He graduated from McGill University and Oxford University where he studied as a Rhodes Scholar.

-Board/Committee Membership [1] Meeting Attendance Overall Attendance
+Board/Committee Membership ^[1] Meetin Attendand • Overall Attendance

-Board 10/10 100%

-Human Resources Committee 4/4
+Board Human Resources Committee Risk Committee 13/13 4/2 5/5 Ļ 100%

-Risk Committee 3/3
+2023 AGM Voting Results

+Votes For: 97.02%

+Securities Held ^[2]

 Common Shares DSUs Total

+as at February 23, 2024 6,000 41,205 47,205

 as at February 17, 2023 6,000 33,942 39,942

-as at February 18, 2022 6,000 27,184 33,184

-Change from 2022 to 2023 NIL 6,758 6,758
+Change from 2023 to 2024 NIL 7,263 7,263

-Total Market Value of Common Shares & DSUs of IGM as at February 17, 2023 [3] \$1,709,917
+Total Market Value of Common Shares & DSUs of IGM as at Februa ry 23, 2024 ^[3] \$1,691,355

-Minimum Equity Ownership Requireme nt \$375,000
+Minimum Equity Ownership Requirement t ^[7] \$475,000

-Total Market Value Divided by Minimum Equity Requirement 4.6
+Total Market Value Divided by Minimum E Equity Requirement 3.6

-Minimum Equity Ownership Requireme nt for Directors:

-Meets/Is on Track to Meet YES
+Minimum Equity Ownership Requirement Meets/Is on Track to Meet t for Directors: YES